cksystemsteaching/selfie/assignments/introductory-assignments.md

 We know that `0x0D600893` represents `addi $a7,$zero,214` because it is specified precisely by the ISA of the open RISC-V processor family.

-RISC-V is an open-source architecture we use in this class.
-RISC-U is the RISC-V subset targeted, emulated, and virtualized by selfie.
+RISC-V is an open-source architecture we use in this class, and RISC-U is the RISC-V subset targeted, emulated, and virtualized by selfie.

 [RISC-V](https://en.wikipedia.org/wiki/RISC-V) an available instruction set architecture (ISA) based on established reduced instruction set computing (RISC) principles.
 In contrast to most ISAs, the RISC-V ISA can be freely used for any purpose, permitting anyone to design, manufacture, and sell RISC-V chips and software.
-While not the first open architecture ISA, it is significant because it is designed to be useful in a wide range of devices.
-The instruction set also has a substantial body of supporting software, which avoids new instruction sets' usual weakness.
+While not the first open architecture, it is significant because it is designed to be useful in a wide range of devices.
+The instruction set also has a substantial supporting software body, which avoids new instruction sets' usual weakness.

 The mipster emulator implements a strict subset of 64-bit RISC-V instructions, which we call RISC-U. Mipster only implements 14 (32-bit-wide) out of several dozen RISC-V instructions.
 The starc compiler generates RISC-U code that runs on mipster and is compatible with the official RISC-V toolchain and runs, at least in principle, on real RISC-V processors.